Ladas/vut-example-rails-app/README.md

 2. Explaining inheritance in ruby on STI models

 Optional homework
 -----------------

-1. Optimize AdvertisementsController and WebsController, it duplicates to much code
+1. Optimize AdvertisementsController and WebsController, it duplicates to much code.
+Use beauty of dynamic languages.
-2. How would you deal when customer wants to order more services?
+2. How would you deal with situation when customer wants to order more services at once?

 Lesson 2
 ========

+Modules

 Lesson 3